axieinfinity/ronin-dpos-contracts/README.md

 _Governance flow overview_

-The governance contracts (`RoninGovernanceAdmin` and `MainchainGovernanceAdmin`) are mainly responsible for governance process via a decentralized voting mechanism.
-At any instance there will be maximum one governance vote going on per network.
+The governance contracts (`RoninGovernanceAdmin` and `MainchainGovernanceAdmin`) are mainly responsible for the governance process via a decentralized voting mechanism.
+At any instance, there will be maximum one governance vote going on per network.

 ### Ronin Trusted Organization